AryanC19/share_skill/README.md

 Follow these steps to set up and run the app:

-1. Clone the repository: `git clone https://github.com/your-username/community-services-app.git`
+1. Clone the repository`
-2. Change to the project directory: `cd community-services-app`
+2. Change to the project directory:
 3. Install the dependencies: `flutter pub get`
 4. Firebase Configuration:
    - Create a new Firebase project.